Personal Property Attachments

 Sometimes, the most efficient way to obtain payment in Massachusetts is a visit to your friendly neighborhood deputy sheriff, armed with a writ of attachment authorizing seizure of personal property.

-For innovative, aggressive, ethical and effective collections tactics from businesses subject to Massachusetts jurisdiction, contact the collections lawyers at the Law Offices of Alan M. Cohen LLC.
+For innovative, aggressive, ethical and effective collections tactics from businesses subject to Massachusetts jurisdiction, contact the collections lawyers at the Law Offices of Alan M. Cohen & Associates LLC.
 Our experience in personal property attachments may help you to collect your money.